Ouray (Ute leader): Chief

 In 1860, Ouray became chief of the band at the age of 27.
 That year, he engaged in a "fact-finding tour" to determine the number of whites that were settling in the Uncompahgre and Gunnison River valleys and was alarmed by the number of miners and settlers on ancestral lands of the Utes.
-He understood, though, that fighting the whites would not turn back the tide of immigrants.
+He understood, though, that fighting the whites would not turn back the tide of colonialism.
 Instead, he believed that the solution was to engage in treaty negotiations to protect their interests.

 Treaty negotiation

 Ouray was known as the "White man's friend," and his services were almost indispensable to the government in negotiating with his tribe, who kept in good faith all treaties that were made by him.
 He protected their interests as far as possible, and set them the example of living a civilized life.

+It might be added that Ouray himself, who pronounced his name as 'You-ray', never seemed to have objected to being called 'Chief of all the Utes' and he did not hesitate to sign documents by that title.

 Although Ouray sought reconciliation between different peoples, with the belief that war with the whites likely meant the demise of the Ute tribe, other more militant Utes considered him a coward for his propensity to negotiate.
 Disturbed by the treaties that Ouray entered into, his brother-in-law "Hot Stuff" tried to kill him with an axe during his near-daily visit to the Los Piños Indian Agency in 1874.